-If asked to search the internet for in-depth information on the village of Lurs, disappointment might ensue.
-There’s not much available save for a few brief travel articles, the commune’s official website, and a few articles, relating the village to an infamous unsolved murder mystery referred to as the “Dominici Affair’’ that rocked the French nation during the early 1950s.
+If you search the internet for information on the village of Lurs, disappointment might ensue.
+There’s not much available save for a few brief travel articles, the commune’s official website, and a few articles relating the village to an infamous unsolved murder mystery referred to as the “Dominici Affair’’ that rocked the French nation during the early 1950s.

 But this pastoral haven perched atop a hillside plateau overlooking the Durance River Valley deserves more attention than the hushed sensationalism that still haunts it to this day.
 Despite its more recent ominous past, this countryside locale stands to be one of the best-preserved gems in Provence.

 Directions to a Breathtaking Scenic View